cihusss/dfaf/README.md

-# DFF - Dynamic flex-ad framework
+# DFF - dynamic flex ad framework
+A better way to create and manage ads

 ## Usage